1000 Series: School & Community Relations

 1003.4-R - Regulations Regarding School District Volunteers

-1. Community members volunteering their time will follow employee guidelines in regard to conduct and appearance as described in board policy 403.21.
-As a role model for students, the board expects appropriate dress, conduct, and respect to maintain an atmosphere that enhances the student educational processes.
+1. Community members volunteering their time will follow employee guidelines in regard to conduct and appearance as described in Policy 403.21.
+As a role model for students, the board expects appropriate dress, conduct, and respect to maintain an atmosphere that enhances the student educational processes;

-2. Community members serving as school volunteer coordinators are provided access to district email accounts and will not use the information for profit, personal, or professional gain and will not share the information without prior consent of the superintendent [or designee].
-The purpose of this access is to provide continuity for the volunteer program as volunteers assume and/or leave the position of school volunteer coordinator.
+2. Community members serving as school Volunteer Coordinators are provided access to district email accounts and will not use the information for profit or personal/professional gain and will not share the information without prior consent of the superintendent [or designee].
+The purpose of this access is to provide continuity for the volunteer program as volunteers assume and/or leave the position of school Volunteer Coordinator; and

 3. Information about students and staff that is obtained while visiting district schools or through volunteer responsibilities will remain confidential.